young99M/DATA620004-FinalPJ/README.md

 5. The plotted curves and the trained model parameters will be stored in the logs folder.

 ### **Predict**
-1.Prediction requires two files, `frcnn.py` and `predict.py`.
+1. Prediction requires two files, `frcnn.py` and `predict.py`.
 Modify the parameter `model_path` when initializing the model in `predict.py` to refer to the trained weights file.

 2.
 ```bash